What we want

 In short: Liberate color from chains!
 There are many good approaches for it, this website wants to show and promote them.

 We want an open and constructive dialog of possibilities, everyone can take part.

 Reinhard Zerfaß, grafodesign Trendelburg

-If a graphic designer has to implement determined color specifications of a customer in various media, it is not always as easy as thought.
-Surely it is possible to display any color tone in RGB on the computer, but problems can often occur in the realisation of the material output.
-Manufacturers do not make every color available as a ready-to-use ink or paint.
+If a graphic designer has to implement determined colour specifications of a customer in various media, it is not always as easy as thought.
+Surely it is possible to display any colour tone in RGB on the computer, but problems can often occur in the realisation of the material output.
+Manufacturers do not make every colour available as a ready-to-use ink or paint.

 For example, we take the varnish color RAL 6011 which is popular in the machine industry.
 This color can be recreated in RGB, but converting it to a printing ink is not possible.
 Why?

-- There is no possibility to choose RAL colors on the computer without special software.
+- There is no possibility to choose RAL colours on the computer without special software.

-- The given color libraries just have exotic color systems and HKS and Pantone.
+- The given color libraries just have exotic colour systems and HKS and Pantone.

 - HKS would be the right choice for print, but the intended tone is not part of the collection.